 - Put ice 4 or 5 ice cubes in a measuring cup and fill with cold water.

-- Add cubed cold butter and shortening and pulse using on/off turns, until the butter is the size of peas or beans.
+- Add 6 tablespoons unsalted butter and 4 tablespoons shortening, cold and in pieces and pulse using on/off turns until the butter and shortening are the size of peas or beans.
 It will be irregular.

 - Check the bottom of the bowl with a spatula so that you don't have a lump of flour that the blades didn't pick up.